Tracing family history can be rewarding but can be complicated

 If, for example, you know your grandmother’s date and place and birth, apply for her birth certificate and this will give you her parent’s full names including her mother’s maiden surname.
 Your next step would then be to search for her parent’s marriage certificate which you should find through searching the family records indexes.
 These indexes are available to search on various websites, some free of charge.

-Where can I get help tracing my family history?
+Where to get help tracing family history